 I am not talking about the gelatin for JELLO that you buy at the store that is loaded with artificial flavors, colors, and sweeteners.
 To get the health benefits of gelatin, please choose a good quality powder from a pastured and grass fed source.
 Mainstream factory farming practices can be cruel and are very detrimental to our environment.

 There are 2 kinds that you can purchase.
-The RED CAN is the gelatin you would use when you want something to “gel” like gelatin desserts and gummy snacks.
+The regular beef gelatin is the gelatin you would use when you want something to “gel” like gelatin desserts and gummy snacks.
 It requires hot water to dissolve.
-The GREEN CAN is the gelatin that I use in my smoothies and drinks.
+The collagen peptides is the gelatin that I use in my smoothies and drinks.
 It has a smaller molecular structure so it will dissolve in cold liquids.
 It is completely flavorless and will not “gel.”
 I know folks who also add this to their daily coffee or tea.

 Click HERE to PIN THIS!